Specialist No Win, No Fee Solicitors

 Leg Injury Compensation Claims

-Over the years, Smith Jones has acted for many clients suffering from leg injuries following an accident.
+Over the years, Smith Jones has acted for many clients suffering from an injury to the leg following an accident.
 We’ve represented clients whose injuries include:

 - Crushing injuries

 Any of these injuries can present significant obstacles to everyday life, work and can impose real restrictions on hobbies that you enjoy.
-If you have suffered a leg injury, however serious, contact Smith Jones on 0800 195 95 90 to discuss your claim with a member of our expert team.
+If you have suffered an injury, however serious, you may be entitled to make an injury claim.
+Contact Smith Jones on 0800 195 95 90 to discuss your claim with a member of our expert team.

 Compensation Amount Guideline